aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Furnari_2019_ICCV,
     author = "Furnari, Antonino and Farinella, Giovanni Maria", title = "What Would You Expect?
-Anticipating Egocentric Actions With Rolling-Unrolling Lstms And Modality Attention", booktitle = "ICCV",
+Anticipating Egocentric Actions With Rolling-Unrolling {LSTMs} And Modality Attention", booktitle = "ICCV",
     year = "2019"
 }